flapjack/flapjack/README.md

 At its core, Flapjack processes events received from external check execution engines, such as Nagios.
 Nagios provides a 'perfdata' event output channel, which writes to a named pipe. `flapjack-nagios-receiver` then reads from this named pipe, converts each line to JSON and adds them to the events queue.

-Flapjack's `executive` component picks up the events and processes them -- deciding when and who to notifify about problems, recoveries, acknowledgements, etc.
+Flapjack picks up the events and processes them -- deciding when and who to notifify about problems, recoveries, acknowledgements, etc.

 Additional check engines can be supported by adding additional receiver processes similar to the nagios receiver.